RoboMorph: Evolving Robot Morphology using Large Language Models

 \subsection{Simulation}

-Since our method relies on generating a large number of designs, each of which must be trained using an RL policy, it was crucial to optimize the training and evaluation loop for speed.
-To achieve this, we adopted MuJoCo XLA (MJX), a JAX-based implementation of the well-known MuJoCo physics simulator, capable of running on accelerated hardware.
-MJX leverages modern GPUs to enable parallelized experience collection across thousands of environment instances.
-Additionally, we utilized Brax~\cite{brax2021github}, a JAX-based framework for RL, which seamlessly integrates with the MJX physics pipeline and provides implementations of popular RL algorithms such as Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} and Proximal Policy Optimization (PPO)~\cite{schulman2017ppo}.
-To further accelerate computation, we parallelized RL training, allowing multiple robot designs to be trained and evaluated simultaneously, each on a separate GPU.
-This parallelization, combined with the computational speedup from MJX, significantly increased both the number of evolutionary iterations and the number of designs generated per evolution.
+A key challenge in our approach is that each new robot design must be evaluated by training a controller in simulation, which is computationally expensive.
+We use MuJoCo XLA (MJX), a JAX-based implementation of MuJoCo~\cite{todorov2012mujoco} capable of running on accelerated hardware, combined with Brax~\cite{brax2021github} for RL algorithms such as SAC~\cite{haarnoja2018soft} and PPO~\cite{schulman2017ppo}.
+MJX uses GPUs to parallelize experience collection across thousands of environment instances.
+We further parallelize RL training across multiple GPUs, allowing several designs to be trained simultaneously.
+This combined speedup makes the evolutionary loop practical by significantly increasing both the number of iterations and designs evaluated per generation.